-Being recognized by the World Economic Forum as a Young Global Leader, is not easy.
+Being recognised by the World Economic Forum as a Young Global Leader is not easy.
 And neither was it building the ‘new currency’ as admitted by Peter Thiel, the co-founder of PayPal.
 Managing funds right from $700 million as president of Clarium to $2 billion as a managing partner of FoundersFund, Peter’s adrenaline has always come from informal innovation focused startups and mentoring them.
-He is also known for being the first outside investor to Facebook.
+He is also known for being the first outside investor in Facebook.
 Presently, he presently is an investor and co-founder of successful investment and hedge fund management firms like Clarium Capital Management, Valar Ventures, Mithril Capital Management and FoundersFund.
 Peter sold PayPal to eBay for $1.5 billion in 2002.

 Name: Peter Andreas Thiel

 Net Worth: $2.7 Billion (As of July 2017)